11-Year-Old Boy Shot Grandmother To Death Then Took His Own Life, Police In Arizona Say

 The grandfather said that they had asked the grandson to clean his room throughout the day, but he had refused to comply.
 He was reportedly being stubborn about it.

-Woodard and Herbert then sat down on their couch in the livingroom and watched television.
+Woodard and Herbert then sat down on their couch in the living room and watched television.
 It is alleged that the grandson then came up behind his grandmother and shot her in the back of the head.
 The gun he used belongs to his grandfather.

 11-year-old Litchfield Park boy shoots, kills grandmother, then turns gun on himself.https://t.co/zMFlImGG0Q#azfamily pic.twitter.com/Hw3U7SmI41